 Sushi at Tsukiji Fish Market

-If you’re looking for some exquisite seafood, don’t miss out on Kaikaya which has somehow brought a chilled out beach vibe to an otherwise crazy city.
+If you’re looking for some exquisite seafood, don’t miss out on Kaikaya which has somehow brought a chilled-out beach vibe to an otherwise crazy city.
 Try the maguro no kama (tuna collar).
-Reservations essential.
+Reservations are essential.

 Omoide Yokocho (rather unfavourably known as ‘Piss Alley’)

 Don’t let the name put you off.
 This narrow lane off Shinjuku is packed with tiny restaurants serving delicious yakitori.
 Duck into a few to try them out.

 Harajuku Gyoza Lou

 Queuing up for these mouth-watering gyozas with a cold beer is worth taking a break from shopping for.

 We’d love to hear about your favourite foods and restaurants in Tokyo – drop us a message in the comments below!

 Stay in or around Shinjuku, Shibuya or Roppongi, ideally near a metro station so you can avoid the extortionate taxi fares that Tokyo is also famous for.